dotnet/docs/docs/architecture/modernize-desktop/example-migration-to-net-core.md

 #### Migrate packages.config file

 In a .NET Framework application, all references to external packages are declared in the packages.config file.
-In .NET Core there is no longer the need to use the packages.config file.
+In .NET Core, there is no longer the need to use the packages.config file.
 Instead, the new PackageReference format inside the project file is used to pull in NuGet dependencies.

 So, you need to transition from one format to another.
 You can manually update, taking the dependencies contained in the packages.config file and migrate them to the project file with the PackageReference format.
-Besides, you can leave Visual Studio do the work for you by right clicking on the packages.config file and select the “Migrate packages.config to PackageReference” option.
+Besides, you can leave Visual Studio do the work for you by right-clicking on the packages.config file and select the "Migrate packages.config to PackageReference" option.

 #### Check out every dependency compatibility in .NET Core

-Once you have migrated the package references you must check each reference for compatibility.
-If you go to nugget.org you can explore the dependencies of each NuGet package your application is using.
-If it has .NET Standard dependencies, then it’s going to work on .NET Core because it depends on .NET Standard.
+Once you have migrated the package references, you must check each reference for compatibility.
+If you go to nugget.org, you can explore the dependencies of each NuGet package your application is using.
+If it has .NET Standard dependencies, then it's going to work on .NET Core because it depends on .NET Standard.
 Here you can see a screenshot showing the dependencies for the Castle.Windsor
 Package:

 ![NuGet dependencies](media/example-migration-to-net-core/nuget-dependencies.png)

-To check out package compatibility, we can use the tool <http://fuget.org> that offers a more detailed information about versions and dependencies.
+To check out package compatibility we can use the tool <http://fuget.org> that offers a more detailed information about versions and dependencies.

-Maybe the versions of the packages referenced by the project are older versions that don’t support .NET Core but you can find newer versions that do support it.
+Maybe the versions of the packages referenced by the project are older versions that don't support .NET Core but you can find newer versions that do support it.
-Therefore, updating packages to newer versions is in general a good recommendation although you must consider that this can introduce some breaking changes forcing you to update your code to keep it compiling well.
+Therefore, updating packages to newer versions is in general a good recommendation although you should consider that this can introduce some breaking changes forcing you to update your code to keep it compiling well.

-What happens if you don’t find a compatible version?
-What if you just don’t want to update the version of a package because of these breaking changes?
-Don’t worry because it is possible to depend on .NET Framework packages from a .NET Core application.
-You must test this extensively because it can cause runtime errors if the external package calls an API that is not available on .NET Core.
+What happens if you don't find a compatible version?
+What if you just don't want to update the version of a package because of these breaking changes?
+Don't worry because it is possible to depend on .NET Framework packages from a .NET Core application.
+Don't forget to test it extensively because it can cause runtime errors if the external package calls an API that is not available on .NET Core.
 This is great news when you are using an old package that is not going to be updated and you just can retarget to work on the .NET Core.